shakedown-street/jprice/jprice/backup/projects/punkweb-bb.md

 ## Results & Impact

 While PunkwebBB has not yet seen widespread adoption, it has received interest from Django developers seeking a lightweight forum solution.
 The project is stable but continues to receive updates some-what regularly.
-It remains as my most starred open-source project on GitHub.
+It remains as my most starred open source project on GitHub.
 Future plans include adding more configuration options and improving documentation.

 ---